craftercms/docs/source/system-administrators/activities/kubernetes/simple-delivery-kubernetes-deployment.rst

 The nodes in your cluster should at least have 4 CPUs and 16 GB of space, to avoid performance issues and out of memory errors.
 In Minikube, to start a node with this characteristics, you can run a command similar to the following:
 ``minikube start --cpus 4 --memory 16384``.

-In addition to that, you need tan Authoring pod with a site published to ``live`` to pull site content from.
+In addition to that, you need an Authoring pod with a project published to ``live`` to pull site content from.

 .. important::
    If you need to setup an Authoring environment, refer to :ref:`setup-simple-authoring-with-kubernetes-deployment`. **DO NOT** use :ref:`setup-studio-clustering-with-kubernetes-deployment`, which is not compatible with this guide.